Raja's covering index of $L_p$ spaces: Introduction

-with constants depending only on $p$ and $\mu$ and not on the geometry of $E$.
-Since the asymptotic moduli of $L_p(\mu;E)$ can vary dramatically as $E$ ranges over separable Banach spaces (including spaces that are not AUSable at all), this shows that, at least on the level of power-type lower bounds, the covering index cannot faithfully encode the asymptotic uniform smoothness of $L_p(\mu;E)$; this provides a partial negative answer to Problem~4.7 of \cite{RajaCoveringIndex}.
+with no dependence on the geometry of~$E$.
+Since the asymptotic moduli of $L_p(\mu;E)$ can vary dramatically as $E$ ranges over separable Banach spaces (including spaces that are not AUSable at all), this shows that, at least on the level of power-type upper bounds, the covering index decays at the same rate regardless of the asymptotic uniform smoothness of~$E$; this provides a partial negative answer to Problem~4.7 of \cite{RajaCoveringIndex}.

 Finally, we briefly discuss non-commutative $L_p$-spaces.
 If $(M,\tau)$ is a semifinite von Neumann algebra with faithful normal semifinite trace, then the associated non-commutative spaces $L_p(M,\tau)$, $1<p<\infty$, are uniformly convex and uniformly smooth.
 Non-commutative Clarkson inequalities show that their modulus of smoothness has power type $r=\min\{p,2\}$ \cite{PisierXu}, which in turn implies that $L_p(M,\tau)$ is $r$-AUS for $1<p<\infty$.
 Applying Raja's general theorem we obtain power-type lower estimates